December 18, 2014

 Khoresh Kadoo Halvaie - Persian Beef and Pumpkin Stew

-One of the beauties of fall is the abundance of many varieties of winter squashes that come in different shapes, sizes, and colors.
-I typically use butternut squash for its flavor and color in my cooking however this time I chose to use کدو حلوایی - kadoo halvaie, the vibrant orange small sugar pumpkin that is both beautiful and delicious.
-It is the same kind of pumpkin my mother used to roast in the oven back in Iran and now when I cook it still has the overwhelmingly familiar taste of home.
-Orange is a joyous color and pumpkins are nature's gift; a free dose of color therapy on these gray, short and gloomy autumn days.
-I'm thankful to my lovely neighbors for leaving out all these gorgeous pumpkins on their front porches early on in the fall season until they eventually become food for the squirrels.
-There are a ton of sweet pumpkin dessert recipes out there.
-However, pumpkins are also delicious in savory dishes as well. خورش کدو حلوایی - Khoresh-e kadoo is a ملس - malas (sweet and sour) fall-flavored dish that will warm your heart.
+One of the beauties of fall is the abundance of a wide variety of winter squashes that come in different shapes, sizes, and colors.
+I typically use butternut squash for its flavor and color in my cooking; however, this time I chose to use کدو حلوایی - kadoo halvaie, the vibrant orange small sugar pumpkin that is both beautiful and delicious.
+It is the same kind of pumpkin my mother used to roast in the oven back in Iran, and now, when I cook it, it still has the overwhelmingly familiar taste of home.
+Orange is a joyous color, and pumpkins are nature's gift; a free dose of color therapy on these gray, short, and gloomy autumn days.
+I'm thankful to my lovely neighbors for leaving out all these gorgeous pumpkins on their front porches early in the fall season until they eventually become food for the squirrels.
+There are numerous sweet pumpkin dessert recipes available.
+However, pumpkins are also delicious in savory dishes. خورش کدو حلوایی - Khoresh-e kadoo is a ملس - malas (sweet and sour) fall-flavored dish that will warm your heart.

 I'm often asked if there are any Persian vegetarian or vegan recipes.
-Most people may not think of Persian cuisine as vegetarian/vegan-friendly and only think of کباب - Kabobs when they think of Iranian food.
+Most people may not think of Persian cuisine as vegetarian/vegan-friendly, and only think of کباب - Kabobs when they think of Iranian food.
 Or there may not be many obvious vegetarian dishes on restaurant menus.
 However, many types of fresh vegetables are served raw or cooked as a side dish.
-Just to give you a sample check out this link to my vegetarian recipes.
 As for vegan recipes, I'd like to point out that you can easily omit the meat in many stew recipes that call for stewing lamb/beef, except for the traditional آبگوشت abgoosht/dizi varieties, and still have a delicious and fulfilling meal.

 I added a handful of آلو بخارا - aloo bokhara (dried yellow plums) to the stew toward the end of cooking.
 They may be found in most Persian/Middle Eastern grocery stores.
 If not, you can substitute them with prunes instead.
-Typically, potatoes and carrots are not a part of the authentic version of this khoresh but they make the stew more rich and flavorful without changing the overall taste.
-I also like to add a bit of nutmeg and cinnamon. جوزهندی - Nutmeg is not a commonly used spice in Iranian cooking but in our home, it was one of the spices that my mother cherished and she always kept some in her little glass spice jars.
+Typically, potatoes and carrots are not a part of the authentic version of this khoresh, but they make the stew richer and more flavorful without changing the overall taste.
+I also like to add a bit of nutmeg and cinnamon. جوزهندی - Nutmeg is not a commonly used spice in Iranian cooking, but in our home, it was one of the spices that my mother cherished, and she always kept some in her little glass spice jars.

 Khoresh Kadoo Halvaie